dongfang98/Final-Project-Hospital-Management-System/README.md

 # Project2-Hospital-Management-System
-I implement some basic functions as a Java Web application, and deploy it to AWS.
+We implement some basic functions as a Java Web application, and deploy it to AWS.
 [1.
 User Story](#user-story)
 [2.
 Environment](#environment)
 [3.
 Hospital Management System](#hospital-management-system )